cfortuner/promptable/apps/solito-app/readme.md

 ## 🧐 Why use Expo + Next.js?

-See my talk about this topic at Next.js Conf 2021:
+See talk about this topic at Next.js Conf 2021:

 <a href="https://www.youtube.com/watch?v=0lnbdRweJtA"><img width="1332" alt="image" src="https://user-images.githubusercontent.com/13172299/157299915-b633e083-f271-48c6-a262-7b7eef765be5.png">
 </a>